-Even I have the story of my first found collectible (read it via “Can You Name The Moment You Started Collecting?”).
-I love stories of people stumbling on collectibles and today we’re sharing a mix of tales so startling they made headlines!
+Even I have the story of my first collectible (read it via "Can You Name The Moment You Started Collecting?").
+I love stories of people stumbling on collectibles and today we're sharing a list of the best garage sale finds so stunning they made headlines!

 Witness The Birth Of The Avengers

 It pays to check what you purchase before pulling out your markers and coloring in the art you just brought home.
 Rasheemah Bartley of Dallas loved to draw and color and often accompanied her mom to garage sales.
 Seeing some oversized hand drawn art, she purchased the pages for $2 with the plan to color them once home.
 Her older brother happened to notice a 1964 copyright date and asked her to wait feeling the art might be worth something.